 This section focuses on tools and strategies for prudent antibiotic use at the farm level.
 It is intended to support efforts assisting farmers to improve antibiotic use practices.

-Interventions to reduce antibiotic use in food-producing animals may be at different levels; from restricting or minimizing use for certain indications (such as growth promotion or prophylactic use) to removal of the use of most or even all antibiotic use.
+Efforts to reduce antibiotic use in food-producing animals can be at different levels; from restricting or minimizing use for certain indications (such as growth promotion or prophylactic use) to removal of the use of most or even all antibiotic use.
 Efforts can also be focused on making sure use is as appropriate as possible.
 Some example areas to work in to improve practices are: